peon-dev/peon/readme.md

 For development, clone repository and run it via `docker-compose up`

+When running for the first time, user will be automatically created for you, with username and password `peon`.

 To get into Docker container (etc for development or debugging):

 ```shell